Senior Project Editor – Editing, Design, and Production Department, UNC Press

 Candidates must have a BA/BS or equivalent.
 Preference will be given to candidates with at least three years of experience in scholarly or academic publishing, including demonstrable expertise in copyediting and proofreading.
 Applicants should be familiar with book-production processes and have broad knowledge of editorial styles and practices.
 Superior communication skills, both written and oral, are essential, as are excellent planning and organizational skills.
 Experience with Adobe Acrobat and familiarity with InDesign are a plus.

-This is a full-time position with salary and benefits commensurate with experience.
-Interested candidates should email their resume, cover letter, and salary requirements to the Director of Human Resources, Adele Sommerville, at firstname.lastname@example.org.
-The review of resumes will begin immediately and continue until November 25th.
+This is a full-time position based in Chapel Hill, NC, with salary and benefits commensurate with experience.
+Interested candidates should email their resume, cover letter, and salary requirements to the Director of Human Resources, Adele Sommerville, at email@example.com.
+The review of resumes will begin immediately and continue until the position is filled.
 Only finalists will be contacted.

 About UNC Press